Go to Reviews.org AU Edition

 DIRECTV

 You can add MLB Extra Innings to any DIRECTV package.
-Even with the most basic DIRECTV packages, you'll get your local regional sports channels.
+You'll get your local and regional sports channels even with the most basic DIRECTV packages.

 But keep in mind that DIRECTV has second-year price hikes on its TV packages, whereas DISH does not.
-But DIRECTV has more channels and it's home (for one more year) to NFL SUNDAY TICKET.
+But DIRECTV has more channels.

 What are your package options for DIRECTV, you ask?
-Well, let us help you decide which one is best for you in our DIRECTV review.
+Let us help you decide which is best for you in our DIRECTV review.

 Should I get MLB Extra Innings?